KrailOrg/krail/docs/tutorial-persistence-jpa.md

 Persistence for I18N patterns is a little different to persistence for ```Option```.
 For ```Option```, there is only ever one source in use, but as we have already seen, we can use multiple sources for I18N patterns, working in a hierarchy.

 To demonstrate this we will go back to the JPA page - and if you wish to check first, you will see that none of the Tutorial display for this page is translated.

-We will add a translation to the Derby source, update the configuration and see the translation take effect.
+We will simulate a real world requirement to hold translations in a database by adding a translation to the Derby source, and then updating the configuration and see the translation take effect.

+  This is also what you would do if you want to change or add translations to the Krail core - export the patterns to a mutable source and update / add the translations.

 - add the **@DerbyJpa** pattern dao to the constructor injections
 ```
 @Inject
-protected JpaView(@DerbyJpa JpaContainerProvider derbyContainerProvider, @HsqlJpa JpaContainerProvider hsqlContainerProvider, @DerbyJpa EntityManagerProvider derbyEntityManagerProvider, @HsqlJpa EntityManagerProvider hsqlEntityManagerProvider, @DerbyJpa JpaDao_LongInt derbyDao, @HsqlJpa JpaDao_LongInt hsqlDao, @DerbyJpa PatternDao patternDao) {
+protected JpaView(Translate translate, @DerbyJpa JpaContainerProvider derbyContainerProvider, @HsqlJpa JpaContainerProvider hsqlContainerProvider,
+                  @DerbyJpa EntityManagerProvider derbyEntityManagerProvider, @HsqlJpa EntityManagerProvider hsqlEntityManagerProvider, @DerbyJpa
+                      JpaDao_LongInt derbyDao, @HsqlJpa JpaDao_LongInt hsqlDao, @DerbyJpa PatternDao patternDao) {
+    super(translate);
     this.derbyContainerProvider = derbyContainerProvider;
     this.hsqlContainerProvider = hsqlContainerProvider;
     this.derbyEntityManagerProvider = derbyEntityManagerProvider;